A D&C has a variety of uses and now it has the benefit of being safer and simpler, especially when performed by Viva Eve’s expert Ob/Gyn.

 - Bleeding that is not responding to hormone therapy

-The latest technological advances in the way Dilation & Curettage NYC is performed have made this procedure safer than ever, whether it is used for therapeutic or diagnostic purposes.
+The latest technological advances in the way Dilation & Curettage is performed have made this procedure safer than ever, whether it is used for therapeutic or diagnostic purposes.

 Your doctor may perform the D&C along with another procedure called a hysteroscopy.
 During a hysteroscopy, your gynecologist inserts a slim instrument with a light and camera on the end into your vagina, through your cervix and up into your uterus.